allennguyen01-Odin-Projects/sign-up-form/README.md

 📈 Improvements:

-- :valid and "invalid pseudo-class styling
 - Toggle theme with a button (light/dark mode)
+- Make it look good on mobile